circleupx/circleupx.github.io/_posts/2020-12-12-The-Power-Of-WebApplicationFactory.md

 }
 ```

-If you want to switch to SQLite as an in-memory database provider for your integration test, then you will need to override your DbContext service, you can do so by overriding [ConfigureHost](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1.configurewebhost?view=aspnetcore-5.0#Microsoft_AspNetCore_Mvc_Testing_WebApplicationFactory_1_ConfigureWebHost_Microsoft_AspNetCore_Hosting_IWebHostBuilder_) as demonstrated on the following code.
+If you want to switch to SQLite as an in-memory database provider for your integration test, then you will need to override your [DbContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.entityframeworkservicecollectionextensions.adddbcontext?view=efcore-5.0) service, you can do so by overriding [ConfigureWebHost](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1.configurewebhost?view=aspnetcore-5.0#Microsoft_AspNetCore_Mvc_Testing_WebApplicationFactory_1_ConfigureWebHost_Microsoft_AspNetCore_Hosting_IWebHostBuilder_) as demonstrated on the following code.

 ```c#
 class CustomWebApplicationFactory : WebApplicationFactory<Program>